 “The spirit is gone,” said Maureen, “It is offended by what you said.”

-Samantha was cross with Isis, but both Jennie and Isabelle were relieved that that the spirit had departed.
-The girls went upstairs to drink hot chocolate, and as they sat round the rather more friendly kitchen table, they discussed what the psychic message could mean.
+Samantha was cross with Isis, but both Jennie and Isabelle were relieved that the spirit had departed.
+The girls went upstairs to drink hot chocolate, and as they sat around the rather more friendly kitchen table, they discussed what the psychic message could mean.

 And Maureen agreed: “I wouldn’t got to that party next Friday for love or money.”